willmcgugan/faqtory/README.md

 ## Suggest

-FAQtory can suggest an entry from the FAQ by matching a query against the question titles.
+The "suggest" subcommand can compile a list of FAQ entries that match a supplied issue title.
+Here's an example:

 ```bash
 faqtory suggest "who is the author of FAQtory?"
 ```

 This will generate a list of matching entries from the FAQ, and write Markdown to stdout.
-You can modify the output with the "suggest.md" template, which you will find in ".faq/" (if you haven't configured it elsewhere),
+You can modify the output with the "suggest.md" template, which you will find in your ".faq/" directory (if you haven't configured it elsewhere),

 This feature is designed to be used with a GitHub action to post an automated response.
-To enable this feature on your repository, copy [new_issue.yml](https://github.com/willmcgugan/faqtory/blob/main/.github/workflows/new_issue.yml) to a similarly named directory.
+To enable this feature, copy [new_issue.yml](https://github.com/willmcgugan/faqtory/blob/main/.github/workflows/new_issue.yml) to a similarly named directory in your repository.

+## Disclaimer

+This was a hastily put together tool by a maintainer that was tired of responding to the same old issues.
+I can't devote much time to this project, but I will happily accept PRs!